 Few places on earth can live up to their own mythology, but Monterey is a notable exception.
 No matter what you’ve heard or seen in feature films, nothing can prepare you for the jaw-dropping beauty along Monterey's fabled coast and village-like pedestrian thoroughfares.
 John Steinbeck was a frequent visitor, and drew considerable inspiration from area landmarks including Cannery Row, which he helped to immortalize in his novel of the same name.
 Today, restaurants, boutiques and attractions like the Monterey Bay Aquarium have helped make Monterey a favorite destination for visitors from around the world.

-Whether it's the landmark Monterey Bay Aquarium, the Monterey Museum of Art or one of our other fascinating museums, a Monterey whale watching excursion or a self-guided kayaking exploration of the bay, Monterey's activities can keep you busy from the moment you get up in the morning until you rest your head at night.
-Book select Monterey attractions online!
+Monterey's activities and museums like the Monterey Museum of Art will keep you busy from the moment you get up in the morning until you rest your head at night.

 View a sample itinerary for ideas on how to spend two days in Monterey.
 See the list of Monterey's top area attractions; if you want to know more, read in-depth information about Monterey's tourist activities.